ballerina-platform/module-ballerinax-salesforce/docs/spec/spec.md

 #### [search](#search)

-Used to executes the specified SOSL query.
+Used to execute the specified SOSL query.

 ``` ballerina
 # Executes the specified SOSL search.